-Inside the national park from the Beaver Meadows Entrance, Bear Lake Road runs 23 miles round trip to Bear Lake.
+Inside the national park from the Beaver Meadows Entrance, Bear Lake Road runs 23 miles round trip to Bear Lake and open year-round.
 It passes several picnic areas, campgrounds and the must-stop Moraine Park Discovery Center.
 In the Moraine Park area, look for foraging elk and other wildlife.
 The road continues past Sprague Lake, gaining a few hundred feet in elevation, before evening out as it parallels Glacier Greek.
 It twists and turns up a series of switchbacks to Bear Lake, where an inviting paved trail encircles the sparkling lake at the base of Hallett Peak.
 Also, several hiking trails radiate from Bear Lake-ranging in difficulty from beginner to challenging.

 Information on additional scenic drives in the Estes Park area can be found in the Things To Do section.